-Camp Prov is a summer camp for children 18 months to 11 years with special needs, and their siblings.
+Camp Prov is a very popular summer day camp for children 18 months to 12 years with special needs, and their siblings.
 It is held at Forest Park in Everett where the children are paired with a unit leader or trained volunteer.
-Together, they do activities such as arts and crafts, sensory play, music, nature activities, dance and movement, and swimming.
+Together, they do activities such as arts and crafts, sensory play, music, nature activities, dance and movement and swimming!

 Notice –Attempting to download documents with the Internet Explorer (IE) web browser my cause errors.
 Downloading with an alternate web browser such as Chrome or Firefox is recommended.